Rittenschober-Böhm J, Schwindt E, Hogeveen M, Mader S, Thiele N

 For neonatal unit

-Establish an integrated hand hygiene adherence system that electronically provides quality feedback on hand hygiene performance.
+Establish an integrated hand hygiene adherence system that electronically provides quality feedback on hand hygiene performance of HCWs and visitors.

 A (Moderate quality)